WarioWare: Get It Together!

 In WarioWare: Get It Together!, the story picks up from where its predecessor left off.
 Wario has made his own game console, but it's been riddled with bugs, so he and his team get trapped within... while being squished down into super-deformed versions of themselves.
 And now, they're at your control with their very own abilities!
 For the first time in a WarioWare game, the game's main characters can be playable in the microgames themselves, instead of walking around in front of them.
 This entry in fact has more than 200 of them (there’s even a Rhythm Heaven microgame)!

-These unused pictures are found in "Archive/Graphics.nx.bea".
+These unused pictures are found in Archive/Graphics.nx.bea, and they are most likely reflection textures, based on the size and what they depict.
 The first was taken in some kind of room in a house or building, and the second and third ones might have been taken at the top of some mountain cliffs.
 The last one seems to be an out-of-focus gradient based on the second picture.

 Some stages don't use every jingle that was composed for them, leaving a lot of jingles unused.